foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

  *and* certificates.

-The *certificates* are retrieved in DER format using the APDU interface presented by the driver and then written to the pkcs#11 token.
+The *certificates* are retrieved in DER format using the APDU interface presented by the driver, and are then written to the pkcs#11 token.

 The application uses the `libseteec`_ to send the APDUs to the secure element and `libckteec`_ to interface to the PKCS#11 implementation.